paul-grozav/codership-containers/mysql-galera/helm/README.md

 ```
 helm install [set values] <cluster name> .
 ```
-see values.yaml for supported/required oprtions.
+see values.yaml for supported/required options.

 ### Setting values for Docker image
 On `helm install` you will need to set some environmet variables for the image, e.g.